610265158/DSFD-tensorflow/README.md

 (caution: i dont know where the demo picture comes from, if u think it's a tort, i would like to delete it.)

-`python vis.py --model ./model/detector --img_dir ./FDDB`
+`python vis.py --model ./model/detector --img_dir ./FDDB` or

+`python vis.py --model ./model/detector.tflite --img_dir ./FDDB`
 u can check th code in vis.py to make it runable, it's simple.